 With rigorous clinical trials and novel approaches to infusing diversity into research, we develop our understanding of how to reach new populations.
 But just because a healthcare innovation exists doesn't mean it's getting used effectively and equitably.
 We listen to patients' needs, study their situations, and develop solutions — on the scale of one individual's experience and across the breadth of the global communities we serve.

 Our first job is to understand the context of care — the cultural, social, and economic factors in a patient's life.
 Take high blood pressure, the silent killer.
 Millions of people don't know they have it, and even a diagnosis doesn't mean a clear, accessible path to treatment.
-Patient-first thinking tells us not to improve existing diagnostics but, rather, to ask what's holding people back and what more can we do after the diagnosis.
+Patient-first thinking tells us not to improve existing diagnostics but, rather, to ask what's holding people back and what more can we do after a diagnosis.
 In response, Medtronic has devoted years of research and development to investigating the nerves that lead to and from the kidneys and how a minimally invasive device might help some patients who have high blood pressure.

 “We talk about the role of technology and computer simulations in the future of healthcare; but, at the end of the day, you have human beings assuring the quality day in and day out.”